Start a Sole Trader in Australia: Procedure & Advantages

 There are numerous processes involved in registering as a sole trader in Australia:

-Get a Tax File Number (TFN)
+Step 1: Apply for Your Tax File Number (TFN)

 Advantages of Being a Sole Trader in Australia